...

 Coating BASF recyclable polymer

-When aiming for 100% recyclability, fruit leather is the most eco-sound choice.
+When aiming for 100% recyclability6, fruit leather is the most eco-sound choice.
 But its cost is much higher than 50% recyclable alternatives, and manufacturing involves careful formulation with strict QC.

 What Is RPVB Leather Made From?